-Superman, Batman, and Spider-Man… All of these incredible characters have been in the superhero game for quite a while, making their debuts in the late 30s or the early 60s!
-During the decades, they’ve proven countless times how awesome they truly are, leaving their mark on the world and influencing the pop culture!
+Superman, Batman, and Spider-Man… All of these incredible characters have been in the superhero game for quite a while, making their debuts in the late 30s or the early 60s.
+During the decades, they’ve proven countless times how awesome they truly are, leaving their mark on the world and influencing our global pop culture!

 Before we start with the list, here are some rules!

 1. I’ve only included characters who made their first appearance during the 90s or later!
 Also, I excluded characters like Agent Venom, whose alter ego--Flash Thompson—was created in the early 60s.

 3. The characters are ranked based on how popular they are among fans and on their role in the comic book history.

 10. Atrocitus (First Appearance: Green Lantern vol. 4 #25, December 2007)